Cosmo-Tech/Babylon-End-User-Doc/docs/partials/Configuration/2-EnvVars.md

-You can use the following environment variable to replace your default configuration folder by a custom one : `BABYLON_CONFIG_DIRECTORY`
+You can use the following environment variable to replace your default configuration folder by a custom one: `BABYLON_CONFIG_DIRECTORY`

-By setting that value to an absolute path you will access it wherever you are in your system, but if you want to keep a simple configuration change depending on the folder you are, you can instead set it to a relative path, which will allow you to change your configuration everytime you move to another folder.
+By setting that value to an absolute path you will access it wherever you are in your system, but if you want to keep a simple configuration change depending on the folder where you are, you can instead set it to a relative path, which will allow you to change your configuration everytime you move to another folder.